 2. TubTrug

 I’m not afraid to admit that this unassuming plastic tub is in the top five of my most used garden tools.
-Tub trugs are flexible garden containers that can be used in some ways – as a planter, to collect plant clippings and debris, or to harvest fruit and vegetables.
+Tub trugs are flexible garden containers.
+The tubs can be used in some ways – as a planter, to collect plant clippings and debris, or to harvest fruit and vegetables.
 There are probably other uses, but I use mine in the garden when I am deadheading my perennials and roses.
 They come in some pretty bright colors and multiple sizes.
 Click here to order.

 3. Planter Inserts